alistairewj/process-biases-in-mimic/README.md

-# process-biases-in-mimic
+# Process biases in healthcare studies

-Evaluating biases in the healthcare process which impact results
+Evaluation of the impact of process biases in healthcare.